valerie-ducret/pyx_COV19/README.md

 ![Lung Image](/static/lungs_AI.jpg)

 The objective of this data science project was to build a multiclass classification model that can accurately predict COVID-19 from chest X-rays.
-The data (images and labels) originates from [Kaggle](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database) All details about our project, the model generated, the classification's results and the direct use of our deep learning model, can be found on our [Streamlit](https://share.streamlit.io/valerie-ducret/pyx_cov19/main/xray_app.py) app
+The data (images and labels) originates from [Kaggle](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database).
+All details about our project, the model generated, the classification's results and the direct use of our deep learning model, can be found on our [Streamlit](https://share.streamlit.io/valerie-ducret/pyx_cov19/main/xray_app.py) app.

 # Installation (local)